Sweet 'n Spicy Pickles

 My version of Wickles Pickles, which I love, and do not claim this to be a substitute.
-At the time they were very hard to find when I created this recipe.
+At the time Wickles Pickles were very hard to find, which is why I created this recipe. 😅 After trying them, I was addicted!
+I was so happy to find their website back then...and I still purchase them when I find them.
+I have a few other favorites now too!***

 7 pounds of cucumbers, washed and sliced.